gritsenko/c3_spine_plugin/README.md

 - Commisions for specific new features are also accepted, contact Mikal via Twitter @kindeyegames or the Construct Community Discord server (Mikal).

 ## Important notes for Spine export files:
-- Requires Spine version 3.8.x or 4.0.x Spine JSON files.
+- Requires Spine version 3.8.x or 4.1.x Spine JSON files.
-- Not compatible with 3.8.75 spine (due to spine-ts runtime issues), use a later 3.8.x version or 4.0 version.
+- Not compatible with 3.8.75 spine (due to spine-ts runtime issues), use a later 3.8.x version or 4.1 version.
-- Spine 4.0.x JSON files require beta 2.x.x C3 addon version.
+- Spine 4.1.x JSON files require 2.4+ C3 addon version.
 - Spine 3.8.x JSON files require 1.x.x C3 addon version.
-- When exporting from Spine 4.0 for beta 2.x.x  use 4.x.x export format.
+- When exporting from Spine 4.1 for 2.4+ C3 addon use 4.1 export format.
-- When exporting from Spine 4.0 for 1.x.x C3 addon export using 3.8 JSON format and in Texture Packer Settings, check Options->Legacy output.
+- When exporting from Spine 4.1 for 1.x.x C3 addon export using 3.8 JSON format and in Texture Packer Settings, check Options->Legacy output.
-- See Spine Formatter below to upgrade older JSON files.
+- See Spine Formatter below to upgrade older JSON files to Spine 3.8 format.
 - In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear or Nearest.
 - In the Packing settings, set Region Padding to 2 or higher (if you see lines around your images, it may be because padding is set to 0).
 - Max texture size, 4096x4096. multiple texture sheets supported (use comma separated list on C3 spine object's png path property).